robbintt/smorgasbord/README.md

     5. Implementation:
         1. There should be a body part class
         2. Body parts can inherit from that class and become persistent_attributes
+    6. Consider using container prepositions for body equip zones

 2. Indefinite articles in 'touch' events.